 How to Play Bocce Ball: Everything You Ever Wanted to Know

 Bocce ball is arguably the world’s oldest sport.
 It has the third-largest number of participants in the world (after golf and soccer).
-It’s played across the continents, by people of all ages and in all social classes.
+It’s played across the continents by people of all ages and social classes.
 Bocce has seen relatively little change over the millennia.
 Though we no longer toss polished stones or coconuts like our ancestors, the rules and gameplay are essentially the same.
 With your own set of bocce balls, you can play just about anywhere you find an empty space.
 So, dust off your bowler hat, make yourself a refreshing Aperol spritz, and settle in to learn how to play bocce ball once and for all!

 A Brief History of